What do I get out of this?

 - Do your share of the team-assigned items, and meet your team deadlines.

 - Make arrangements with your NPO for updating the website after the contest.
-(Even if it’s to hand them a list of for-hire web developers)
+Example: provide client with list / resources identifying for-hire web developers they can contract.

 Once trained, you will have access to our trainers at all times should you have a question or need assistance.
-No worries, we will be by your side the entire way, offering encouragement, support and the occasional laugh – to relieve stress of course.
+We will be by your side the entire way, offering encouragement, support and the occasional laugh – to relieve stress of course.

 Don’t have a team, but want to participate?
 Register as an individual and we will connect you with a team!